imaadfakier/janitoraidotcom_scraper/README.md

 # janitoraidotcom_scraper
-An extraction of detailed pricing options, tier breakdowns, and feature sets from JanitorAI.com for a thorough comparative analysis and to facilitate integration into the project.
+An extraction of detailed pricing options, tier breakdowns, and feature sets scraped from JanitorAI.com for a thorough comparative analysis and to facilitate integration into the project.